douglaskataki/PrivEscWindows/README.md

 I think the person who will use it will discover how to use some commands in order to privilege escalate this machine as its own pace.

 ## Users

+Use t1rdus user to escalate your privilege through the machine

 user: t1rdus
 password: password123

 Groups: Remote Desktop and Remote Management (access via evil-winrm)

 I *STRONGLY RECOMMEND* use remote desktop access as your first access and them you can use a reverse shell (created via msfvenom) to your machine own.

 I had some problems using [winPEAS](https://github.com/carlospolop/PEASS-ng/tree/master/winPEAS) and other types of executables via evil-winrm.

 user: fakeadmin
 password: fakeadmin

 Vulnerability: SeImpersonatePrivilage

 Train using [GodPotato](https://github.com/BeichenDream/GodPotato)

 user: backupuser
 password: backup1

 Member of Backup Operators

 Grab SAM and SYSTEM FILES

 Use impacket-secretsdump to access the machine via [Pass the Hash](https://en.wikipedia.org/wiki/Pass_the_hash) technique.

 Then use impacket-psexec, evil-winrm or any kind of tool that you can use the PtH.